lndaquino/ecommerce-checkout-microservice-architecture/README.md

-## Simple ecommerce checkout using microservice architecture and Golang
+## Simple ecommerce checkout using microservice architecture, Golang, RabbitMQ and Docker
 &nbsp;

 ### How to run
-At each folder there is a go file.
+Initialize docker and run "docker-compose up -d" in project root directory At each folder there is a go file.
 Just enter in each folder and run "go run filename.go" &nbsp;